kylegullo48/Starting-Out/codeblocks.md

 To do that, I have to create and highlight code blocks in markdown.
 There's a help page that shows you how to do it [here](https://help.github.com/articles/creating-and-highlighting-code-blocks/).
 I'm writing in a Markdown file on my desktop, then uploading to my Git repository.

-Here's a demo of how inheritance works in Python.
+For my purposes, I'm using a demo of how inheritance works in Python.
 It's taken from the book [Learn Python in one day](https://www.amazon.com/Python-Beginners-Hands-Project-Project-ebook/dp/B00R9JPDN4).

 I want to create a new class which is the same as an existing class – its parent – with some modifications.
 Here's the parent class.
 You'll also hear this called a super class, or base class: